Skip to content

 CLI Tools Reference

-VirtRigaud provides a comprehensive set of command-line tools for managing virtual machines, developing providers, running conformance tests, and performing load testing.
-This guide covers all available CLI tools and their usage.
+VirtRigaud provides a set of command-line tools for managing virtual machines, developing providers, running conformance tests, and performing load testing.
+This guide covers all available CLI tools and their usage in v0.3.8.

 Overview